izabelacloud/Readme-Generator/README.md

   ## Installation

-  intructions
+  Clone the repository, refer to README.md

   ## Usage

-  usage
+  Quick README.md creation

   ## License

-  This project is licensed under the MIT.
+  This project is licensed under the GNUAGPLv3.

   ## Contributing

-  contrib
+  This project was developed by Izabela Petrovicova

   ## Tests

-  test
+  Test needs to be executed locally.

   ## Questions

   If you have any questions about the repository, contact me directly at i.petrovicova@gmail.com.
-You can find more of my work at https://github.com/IzabelaCloud.
+You can find more of my work at https://github.com/izabelacloud.